riyannode/Paylabs/README.md

 Receipts      = prove what happened
 ```

-The Brain plans the run, but it does not decide prices, wallets, payment refs, tx hashes, settlement mode, or budget bypasses.
+The Brain plans the run, and decides what path to user easy,normal,advance, not wallets, payment refs, tx hashes, settlement mode, or budget bypasses.

 ## x402 Agent Payment Architecture